-We have been diving at some pretty amazing locations over the years, like the Maldives, Thailand and Mexico.
+We have been diving at some pretty amazing locations over the years, like the Maldives, Thailand, and Mexico.
 This means that we know what a good dive is!
 This was one of our best dives.
 Not for sea life and the fish that we saw.
-No, this was incredible because of the sculptures and for the story that they tell.
+No, this was incredible because of the sculptures and the story that they tell.
 It was powerful to a point that I can’t explain – you will have to go there and try it out for yourself.

 My niece Natalie, that just turned 13 is going to try diving.
 If she likes it we will make sure that she can get certified and then we will take her diving at the Museo Atlantico.
 This place is awesome!
 And the staff at Dive College are the perfect people to take you there so that you can enjoy your dive!